Explore Europe’s finest lakes and mountains by bike. Explore Europe’s finest lakes and mountains by bike.

 A week spent in Italy needn’t be 100% dolce far niente.
 Get on your bike and a cracking time awaits; whether you’re pedalling along the lakeside, darting down the dirt tracks of the Dolomites, or visiting parks and petting zoos with the sprogs.
 And with proper gelato, pizza and vino to come home to, you’re in for a bellissimo week on - and off - your bike.

-If you’re a mountain biker, check out resorts that are popular ski destinations in the winter months - once the snow melts, their ski slopes become awesome routes to ride down.
+Zell am See’s terrific, with everything from the flatter routes along Lake Zeller, to the steep dirt track descents of the Kitzsteinhorn glacier.
+If you’re a mountain biker, check out resorts like this that are popular ski destinations in the winter months - once the snow melts, their ski slopes become awesome routes to ride down.
 Saalbach’s without a doubt one of the best MTB spots in the world thanks to a whopping 200km of marked trails.
 Mayrhofen’s excellent too – there are a number of peaks within an easy drive, on top of the local Penken and Ahorn mountains.

 There’s nothing like a good view to spur you on… Zermatt and Grindelwald reign supreme in this department with the Matterhorn and Eiger mountains teetering overhead.
 A cosy place to come home to helps, which these resorts have reams of - think wooden mountain huts, church steeples and everything else you’d expect of a typical Swiss resort.